 - Doing health and safety inspections.

 If a renter reports a faulty heater, for instance, the landlord may enter after appropriate notice to repair it.
-Under an emergency, such as a fire or flood, landlords might enter right away without warning.
+Conversely, in urgent emergencies like a gas leak, fire, or major water flood, landlords can enter immediately without prior notice to prevent harm or damage.

 Tenant Privacy and Legal Protections